Samkth123/KTH-md/feedback/FEEDBACK second case.md

 - 400k customers
 - Just dont say answer, but say what does it mean for the customer
 - Wanted that we go back to information in the beginning and say that theese new numbers were 2% of our total customers
-- always put numbers in relation to other tihngs
+- always put numbers in relation to other things